-Risks associated with rehabilitation were identified during the most recent rehabilitation risk assessment undertaken in July 2020, which is detailed in the Mine's Rehabilitation Management Plan (RMP).
+Risks associated with rehabilitation have been identified during several risk assessments undertaken at Wambo including the risk assessment which is detailed in the Mine's Rehabilitation Management Plan (RMP).
 No risk assessments and/or design work associated with finalising rehabilitation methodologies relating to establishment of the final landform, surface water management, final void management and tailings dam decommissioning are proposed within this Forward Program term.